-The Operating Partnership conducts substantially all of our business.
-Currently, we have no independent operations and no material assets outside those of our Operating Partnership.
+The Operating Partnership conducts substantially all of Enterprise Products Partners business.
+Currently, Enterprise Products Partners has no independent operations and no material assets outside those of the Operating Partnership.

-We guarantee the debt obligations of our Operating Partnership, with the exception of the Dixie revolving credit facility and the senior subordinated notes assumed from GulfTerra.
-If the Operating Partnership were to default on any debt we guarantee, we would be responsible for full repayment of that obligation.
+Enterprise Products Partners guarantees the debt obligations of the Operating Partnership, with the exception of the Dixie revolving credit facility and the senior subordinated notes assumed from GulfTerra.
+If the Operating Partnership were to default on any debt Enterprise Products Partners guarantee, Enterprise Products Partners would be responsible for full repayment of that obligation.
 See Note 14 for additional information regarding our consolidated debt obligations.

-The reconciling items between our consolidated financial statements and those of our Operating Partnership are insignificant.
+The reconciling items between our consolidated financial statements and those of the Operating Partnership are substantially the same as the difference between our consolidated financial statements and those of Enterprise Products Partners, as discussed in Note 1.